-“Perhaps the most glaring reason for the shortage of qualified commercial sales candidates is that sales is largely absent from the post-secondary curriculum in Canada – and therefore not considered as a career option,” said Peter Irwin, president and CEO, CPSA.
+“Perhaps the most glaring reason for the shortage of qualified commercial sales candidates is that sales is largely absent from the post-secondary curriculum in Canada – and therefore not considered as a career option,” said Richard Louttet, Vice-President, Education & Certification.
 “Commercial sales must be recognized as a reputable career to dispel the profession’s troublesome image problem and to prevent people from simply ‘falling into’ sales – and the way to do that is through standardization of the profession.”

 The New Sales DNA in Canada: Report Findings

 The New Sales DNA in Canada, released in partnership with Abacus Data, underscores the lack of formal sales training amongst Canada’s sales professionals – yet highlights commercial sales as a rewarding and promising profession with a very high level of job satisfaction.

 CPSA Introduces Three New Professional Designations to Close the Skills Gap

 - Forty per cent of sales teams have received no formal training in the past 12 months.

 - Younger sales managers (under 34) are especially keen for training opportunities and are twice as likely to say they would invest time training their teams than their older 45+ colleagues (43 per cent vs. 22 per cent).

 - One in three (32 per cent) sales managers would devote extra time, if they had it, to training their sales teams.

 - Soft skills such as empathy, communication and agility are sought after most by sales managers (46 per cent).

 - An increasing number of women, non-Caucasian and Millennials are joining sales teams.